CoLRev-Environment/colrev/docs/source/technical_documentation/extension_development.rst

 - Get paths (as shown in :program:`colrev config`) from REVIEW_MANAGER.paths
 - Use the logger (report vs tool/extension)
-    - colrev_report logger: infos that are helpful to examine and validate the process, including links to the docs where instructions for tracing and fixing errors are available
+    - colrev_report logger: log info that are helpful to examine and validate the process, including links to the docs where instructions for tracing and fixing errors are available
-    - extension logger: logg infos on the progress.
+    - extension logger: log info on the progress.
 The output should be relatively short and allow users to see the progress and judge whether any errors occurred

-- `Add <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics>`_ the ```colrev-extension``` `topic tag on Github <https://github.com/topics/colrev-extension>`_ to allow others to find and use your work
+- `Add <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics>`_ the ```colrev-extension``` `topic tag on GitHub <https://github.com/topics/colrev-extension>`_ to allow others to find and use your work

 Python